adamrehn/ue4-example-dockerfiles/README.md

 The example Dockerfiles are grouped in subdirectories according to use case:

-- [`dedicated-servers`](./dedicated-servers): examples for packaging dedicated servers for projects.
+- [`dedicated-servers`](./dedicated-servers): examples for packaging dedicated servers for Unreal projects.

-- [`pixel-streaming`](./pixel-streaming): examples for packaging projects that use [Pixel Streaming for Linux](https://adamrehn.com/articles/pixel-streaming-in-linux-containers/), grouped by Unreal Engine version.
+- [`pixel-streaming`](./pixel-streaming): examples for packaging Unreal projects that use [Pixel Streaming for Linux](https://adamrehn.com/articles/pixel-streaming-in-linux-containers/), grouped by Unreal Engine version.

+- [`projects`](./projects): examples for building, testing and packaging Unreal projects. *(Note that these examples are provided as Dockerfiles simply because it makes them easy for users to test.
+In actual use your CI/CD system would spin up a container and run the commands inside it, since the end result is not actually a container image but simply packaged files.)*